Nuclearfossil/IntroToCSharpGraphics/docs/_posts/2017-02-11-OpenGLShaders.md

 In the previous section, we discussed the legacy OpenGL programming model (more commonly refered to as the 'Fixed Function Pipeline').
 In this next section, we're going to investigate a more modern approach, that utilizes shaders, Vertex buffers, Index buffers and how to send data to shaders from your program.

+To further assist, I've created a Google Sheets document [here](https://docs.google.com/presentation/d/1vji8FSaDiYdQRx6ZydNlz630258LIqzcmXQ94JiqvEI/edit?usp=sharing):

 ## To start - a more proper framework

 In the Introduction project, a lot of things were put together hapdash.
-I've corrected that in the `ShaderIntroduction` project:
+I've made that better in the `ShaderIntroduction` project (but there's still work to be done):

 ![Initial Class Layout]({{site.baseurl}}/images/InitialClassLayout.png)